Ralith/openxrs/openxr/examples/README.md

 ## `vulkan-android`

 Same as `vulkan` but it can run on Android, specifically on the Oculus Quest and Quest 2.
 It shares the same source file.

 * Install [cargo-apk](https://crates.io/crates/cargo-apk)
+* Download Android SDK version 30, set `$ANDROID_HOME` to its path
+* Download Android NDK version 23, set `$ANDROID_NDK_ROOT` to its path
+* Copy `arm64-v8a` folder from "${ANDROID_NDK_ROOT}/sources/cxx-stl/llvm-libc++/libs/" into "openxr/examples/libs/"
-* Get `libopenxr_loader.so` from the Oculus OpenXR Mobile SDK and add it to `openxr/examples/libs/arm64-v8a`
+* Get `libopenxr_loader.so` from the Oculus OpenXR Mobile SDK and add it to "openxr/examples/libs/arm64-v8a"
 * Run:

     ```sh